 4. Bullet Journal

 So this one might be more for mama or an older child, but I had to add it anyway.
 A bullet journal is a planner/journal/calendar/to do list that you craft yourself out of a notebook.
 Draw in your calendar, add your meal plans, your goals, your to-do lists.
 It can all go in here.

 5. Scratch Paper

 I know, I know…why waste a perfectly good notebook on scratch paper, right?
 Well, for us, it’s because we never have scratch paper where we need it or when we need it.
 But if we have a spiral notebook that cost a whole $0.20 with our math text, I’m okay if we use it as a scratch pad.

 Have your student write notes or draw pictures and sketches of what you’re studying.
 Glue lapbook elements to the pages.
 Write essays or reports.
 Use the front and back covers to add pockets to keep other pieces of paper you want in the portfolio.
 Have your kids design some beautiful covers and use rubber cement to stick them onto the fronts.

 7. Timeline Book

 When I started homeschooling and really got into the Charlotte Mason method, I got totally hung up on the idea of a Century Notebook.
-I was picturing this big, elaborate keepsake that the kids would just pour over.
+I was picturing this big, elaborate keepsake that the kids would just pore over.
 I tried several ways, but it never looked like that for us.

 Use notebooks for a timeline book!
 How great is that?!
 Use one per year and design a cover to tell what period it covers.
 Draw a horizontal line with a ruler across the center of each page and have your child either draw pictures of the person or event and mark with a summary and date.